0102030405

 Click Value = 40%-60% | Wall Angle = 45° | Wall Thickness = 0.375mm (60° hardness).

-Fix mushy/stiff keys with air vents, material swaps, and angle tweaks.
+Fix mushy/stiff keys with air vents, Material Swaps, and angle tweaks.

 Future keypads will self-heal and auto-optimize – stay ahead!